XUE. JWST spectroscopy of externally irradiated disks around young intermediate-mass stars: Description of individual sources

 \textbf{XUE~11:} This source is single in the MRS field-of-view, its brightness with respect to the background decreases significantly in channel~4.
 XUE~11's SED is consistent with that of a full disk, with the flux decreasing towards longer wavelengths.
 We tentatively detect CO around 5~\micron, hot water at $\sim6$~\micron\ and HCN at 14~\micron.
 Given the quality of the spectrum, it is not possible to identify other molecules.\\

 \textbf{XUE~12:} This source consists of three stars very close to each other, therefore the photometric points, as well as our mass estimates need to be taken as upper limits.
+Around $\sim15$~\micron, the three sources become indistinguishable in the MIRI detector.
+This is likely because the two additional sources are foreground contaminants that appear very faint at longer wavelengths.
+However, there remains a possibility that, beyond this wavelength, our 1D spectrum may be affected by emission lines from these nearby sources.
 The source becomes extremely faint towards channel~4, making it indistinguishable from the background.
 The MIRI SED decreases continuously with wavelength, but given that the stellar SED is uncertain, it is not possible to determine where the infrared excess starts to determine the inner disk structure.
 XUE~12 is rich in molecules: we detect prominent CO and \CO2, including the possible presence of \13CO2.
 We also detect hot and warm \H2O\ and HCN.
 We cannot confirm or reject the presence of \C2H2.